Canon M100 vs Panasonic GX80

-The Canon EOS M100 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in August 2017 and April 2016.
-Both the M100 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon EOS M100 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in August 2017 and April 2016.
+Both the M100 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds (GX80) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (20 percent) than the Canon M100.
 Moreover, the GX80 is substantially heavier (41 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the GX80 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the M100 gets 295 shots out of its LP-E12 battery, while the GX80 can take 290 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the GX80 can be charged via the USB port, which can be very convenient when travelling.